dwyl/learn-apple-watch-development/ios-sdk/core-data.md

 ### How do you use Core Data?

-Lets say we have an iOS app that lets a user add a dwyl repo and the number of star it has in a table.
+Lets say we have an iOS app that lets a user add a dwyl repo and the number of stars it has in a table.

 | Repo Name | Repo Stars |
 |:---------:|:---------:|